cliffordlab/cliffordlab.github.io/ethics.md

     [here](http://gdclifford.info/ethics#sharing)
 2. You are giving away your (and my) ideas to others so they can beat us to publication and grants.
 It literally risks our careers.
-3. It’s a work in progress so it’s likely to be wrong - you are doing a disservice to science
+3. It’s a work in progress, so it’s likely to be wrong - you are doing a disservice to science
 4. It makes us look bad and harms our professional reputations
 5. It hasn’t been reviewed, so it’s probably contravening the